Factbox: Major U.S. Supreme Court affirmative action cases

-The U.S. Supreme Court is set to hear arguments on Wednesday in a major affirmative action case involving racial policies in college admissions.
+The U.S. Supreme Court heard arguments on Wednesday in a major affirmative action case involving racial policies in college admissions.
 The case was brought by a white applicant denied a place at the University of Texas at Austin.

 Following are major Supreme Court decisions affecting university affirmative action.